 Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day. —Jim Rohn

-Some B2B organizations believe that significant and durable improvements in sales performance come from changing out the head of sales, introducing a new technology tool, process or deploying additional training.
-The changes mentioned above do have an impact on performance, but I’m skeptical that the effects of change are always significant and durable.
+Some B2B organizations believe that significant and durable improvements in sales performance come from changing out the head of sales, introducing a new technology tool or process, or deploying additional training.
+The changes mentioned above can impact performance, but I’m skeptical that the effects of change are always significant and durable.

-Sales leader and salespeople have a core set of “motions” they must execute well and consistently to outpace the competition and achieve annual sales targets.
-These core motions vary by organization, but rarely year to year.
-The trick is identifying which core motions if improved incrementally, even by 1% can result in a Flywheel Effect, as explained in Jim Collins’ book Good to Great.
+Sales leaders and salespeople have a core set of “motions” they must execute consistently to outpace the competition and achieve annual sales targets.
+These core motions vary by organization but rarely from year to year.

-Next week, I’ll introduce details of Opportunity Scorecard.
+Next week, we’ll review the details of the Opportunity Scorecard.